masmiley/rat-pac/doc/processors.rst

 Parameters
 ''''''''''
 None.
-The length of the trigger window, width of the trigger pulses, and the Nhit threshold are adjustable via parameters in the DAQ table;
+The length of the trigger window (lockout), width of the trigger pulses (nhit width), and the Nhit threshold (nhit_thresh) are adjustable via parameters in the DAQ table;
 see DAQ.ratdb.

 eventbuilder